-We recognize the immense potential of AI systems to accelerate progress across all the SDGs.
+We recognize the immense potential of AI systems to accelerate progress across all the Sustainable Development Goals.
 We will govern AI in the public interest and ensure that the application of AI fosters diverse cultures and languages and supports locally-generated data for the benefit of countries and communities’ development.
-This includes, in particular, international cooperation to support developing countries in developing AI talent, data and compute capacities as well as efforts to address potential negative impacts of emerging digital technologies on labour and employment and on the environment.
+This includes, in particular, international cooperation to support developing countries in developing AI capacities as well as efforts to address potential negative impacts of emerging digital technologies on labour and employment and on the environment.

-We consider that international governance of emerging digital technologies requires an agile, multi-disciplinary and adaptable multistakeholder approach.
-We recognize that the UN has a critical role to play in enabling and supporting such governance.
+We consider that international governance of AI requires an agile, multi-disciplinary and adaptable multistakeholder approach.
+We recognize that the UN has an important role to play in shaping, enabling and supporting such governance.

-We have a unique opportunity, through this Compact, to advance international governance of AI and other emerging digital technologies in ways that complement international, regional, national and multistakeholder efforts.
+We have a unique opportunity, through this Compact, to advance international governance of AI in ways that complement international, regional, national and multistakeholder efforts.
 We will:

 Assess the future directions and implications of AI systems and promote scientific understanding (All SDGs);

-Support compatibility of AI governance approaches and interoperable norms, safety standards as well as risk management (All SDGs);
+Support interoperability and compatibility of AI governance approaches through sharing best practices and promoting common understanding (All SDGs);

-Help build capacities, especially in developing countries, to access, develop, use and govern AI systems and direct them toward the pursuit of sustainable development (All SDGs); and
+Help build capacities, especially in developing countries, to access, develop, use and govern AI systems and direct them toward the pursuit of sustainable development (All SDGs);